lucianogarriga/english-dictionary/README.md

         const url = `https://api.dictionaryapi.dev/api/v2/entries/en/${word}`;
         const result = await fetch(url).then((res)=>res.json());
         console.log(result);

     } catch (error) {
         console.log(error);
     }
 ```
 If an error happens => this try-catch it gets the error and show it.

-## INNERTEXT
+## C) InnerText

-I want to change the inner text of 'info-text' ID.
+We want to change the inner text of 'info-text' ID.

 ```js
     infoTextEl.innerText = `Searching the meaning of "${word}"`;